When your lamp stops working, the first thing to try is replacing the light bulb.

 If the lamp still does not work despite the new bulb, then it is likely you have a faulty lamp switch.

-If your lamp has a cord switch then you are in luck, because these are relatively cheap and easy to replace.
+If your lamp has an inline cord switch then you are in luck, because these are relatively cheap and easy to replace.

 How To Replace a Lamp Cord Switch